 5. Ensure that the contract with the provider contains sufficient flexibility to respond to changes in the economic environment.
 Also, incorporate incentives for the provider to improve performance over time.
 By offering incentives in the contract, you can dramatically increase the chances the provider will meet the expectations.
 Just as importantly, incentives should reward a balanced approach.
 For example, invoice processing time should not be rewarded at the expense of accuracy.

 6. Establish a cross-divisional team to consider the risks that can result from engaging an outsourcing firm.
-Your company's team could include representatives from operations, legal, accounting, finance, human resources, security, fraud and corporate communications, etc. The type of risks that can result from an outsourcing relationship include fraud by the provider's staff members, interruption in service due to terrorist activity, political instability and corruption in the location, and backlash if jobs are transferred overseas.
+Your company's team could include representatives from operations, legal, accounting, finance, human resources, security, fraud and corporate communications, and more.
+The type of risks that can result from an outsourcing relationship include fraud by the provider's staff members, interruption in service due to terrorist activity, political instability and corruption in the location, and backlash if jobs are transferred overseas.
 Depending on the size of the proposed outsourcing relationship, sub-teams may need to be created to address specific issues, for example, the impact of outsourcing on employee morale.

 7. Determine what tax implications are involved in the relationship.
 This could involve the rules for independent contractors, if outsourcing locally, or the tax laws of another country, if you are shipping work overseas.
 Your tax advisor can help ensure your company is in compliance with applicable laws.